Logiqx/wst-results/docs/events/guidance/README.md

 Some of the COROS and Garmin watches approved by GPS-Speedsurfing may also be used as an alternative.

+Please let the timekeeper know which GPS device you intend to use by completing this Google [form](https://tinyurl.com/4yfm6w32).

 ### Device Setup